Shrutiben/Shrutiben/README.md

 - 👋 Hi, I’m @Shrutiben
-- 👀 I’m interested in web development, php developer,web designing & fullstack development
+- 👀 I’m interested in web development,web designing & Fullstack development
 - 🌱 Graduated in B.E computer engineering
-- 💞️ I’m looking for the opportunity to contribute my knowledge and work with great organization and also acquire good practical knowledge
+- 💞️ I’m looking for the opportunity to contribute my knowledge and work with a great organization and also acquire good practical knowledge
 - 📫 How to reach me shethshruti17@gmail.com or Mobile No: 7069977815
 LinkedIn : https://www.linkedin.com/in/shrutisheth2002?trk=contact-info